xullnn/ls_pull_over_push/210/answers.md

 answer:

 - first one returns `true`, the second returns `false`
-- in the second situation the passed in `[1,2]` is not the same object which `x` is pointing to, though they contain the same elements.
+- in the second situation the passed in `[1,2]` is not the same object that `x` is pointing to, though they contain the same numbers.

 How to access an object's value in Javascript?